Existence of a highest wave in a fully dispersive two-way shallow water model: Bifurcation of smooth periodic waves with a single crest in each period

 \section{Bifurcation of smooth periodic waves with a single crest in each period}

 In this section we develop a bifurcation theory for the profile equation \eqref{profile}.
-We begin with local bifurcation theory, and then extend this to a {nonlocal} global theory, carefully characterizing the end of the bifurcation branch.
+We begin with local bifurcation theory, and then extend this to a global theory, carefully characterizing the end of the bifurcation branch with the help of nonlocal arguments (non-local here referring to \(x\)-space).
 In particular, we will see that the bifurcation branch terminates in a highest wave that is even, monotone increasing on $(-\pi,0)$, and satisfies $\varphi(0)=\gamma$.
 By Theorem \ref{thm:reg} above, it follows that this highest wave will be a cusped traveling wave solution of the {bidirectional} Whitham model.

 Our study starts with the existence of small-amplitude, nonlinear solutions to \eqref{profile}.
 To this end, notice that for $\alpha\in(\frac{1}{2},1)$ the space $C^\alpha_{\rm even}(\mathbb{S})=C^{\alpha}_{*,{\rm even}}(\mathbb{S})$ of even functions in $C^\alpha(\mathbb{S})$ forms a Banach algebra.
 Further, since $K$ is even it follows that, for such $\alpha$, $C^\alpha_{\rm even}(\mathbb{S})$ is {invariant under the action of $\mathcal{K}$, in view of that